jerry-S/eVTOLSim/README.md

 4. When simulation time reached.
 Force to land all EVs and disconnect charges
 5. Print Summary

-default it runs as debug mode to print friendly progress while running.
-Set "constexpr bool debug" at line 19 main.cpp to false to run full speed
+default it runs as debug mode to print friendly progress while running. call simPlatform.enableDebug(false) to run at full speed;